toksaitov/auca-judge-queue/Readme.md

   time in milliseconds between task queue checks (set to 1000 by default)

-* `"heartbeatDelay": number`

-  time in milliseconds to send service discovery information to etcd (set to 5000 by default)

 * `"backServer": string`

   URL to a working instance of the *auca-judge-back* service that will be used